-If you’re very ambitious about making more money than the average RN, you pursue management and leadership positions or choose an in-demand clinical specialty with a high salary potential.
+If you’re very ambitious about making more money than the average RN, you pursue management and leadership positions or choose a clinical specialty with a high salary potential.
 With a higher salary you can expect higher demands, and you’ll likely need to earn a BSN, MSN and possibly a DNP.

 According to the Bureau of Labor Statistics, Registered Nurses made a median salary of $71,730 per year in 2018.
 Nurse Practitioners made a media salary of $113,930 per year in 2018.
 And someone holding a Doctor of Nursing Practice (DNP) degree earns an average of $120,460 per year according to Medscape.

 7. How is the Job Market Where You Want to Live and Work?

 In general, the job market is excellent for nurses with specializations.
 If you don’t want to relocate, you’ll need to choose a field that is currently in demand where you live now.

 If you’re considering advanced practice nursing, you may also want to take a look at the licensure requirements of the state you live in.
 Some states allow Nurse Practitioners to practice independently, while many require direct physician supervision.